awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.overview.md

 A *hypervisor* creates and runs virtual machines \(VMs\)\.
 Using a hypervisor, an instance can support multiple guest VMs by virtually sharing memory and CPU\.
 CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance\.
 In contrast, Enhanced Monitoring gathers its metrics from an agent on the DB instance\.

 You might find differences between the CloudWatch and Enhanced Monitoring measurements, because the hypervisor layer performs a small amount of work\.
 The differences can be greater if your DB instances use smaller instance classes\.
 In this scenario, more virtual machines \(VMs\) are probably managed by the hypervisor layer on a single physical instance\.

+For descriptions of the Enhanced Monitoring metrics, see [OS metrics in Enhanced Monitoring](USER_Monitoring-Available-OS-Metrics.md)\.
+For more information about CloudWatch metrics, see the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html)*\.

 ## Retention of Enhanced Monitoring metrics<a name="USER_Monitoring.OS.retention"></a>